Nataliia-Kuranakova/ThemMusic/README.md

 # ThemMusic
-React application for searching lyrics.
+React web application for searching lyrics.
 For this project I've used Bootstrap and open API Musixmatch.